lolaedun/lolas-boutique/README.md

   - The home page image was designed using [Canva](https://www.canva.com/).
 I used the branding colours and elements to represent the lifestyle of the target customer it was designed with enough space to include text overlay with a call to action.

-  - This section introduces the customer to Lola's Boutique with soft colours and a call to action to grab their attention.
+  - This section introduces the customer to Lola's Boutique with soft colours, illustrations and a call to action to grab their attention.

 ![Home Page](static/media/home-banner.png)